PythonOT/POT/docs/source/quickstart.rst

 In addition to teh speedup brought by regularization, one can also greatly accelerate the estimation of Wasserstein barycenter when the support has a separable structure [21]_.
-In teh case of 2D images for instance one can replace the matrix vector production in teh bregman projections by convolution operators.
+In the case of 2D images for instance one can replace the matrix vector production in teh bregman projections by convolution operators.
 We provide an implementation of this algorithm in function :any:`ot.bregman.convolutional_barycenter2d`.

 .. hint::
-    Example of Wasserstein (:any:`ot.lp.barycenter`) and regularized wassrestein barycenter (:any:`ot.bregman.barycenter`) computation are available in the following examples:
+    Example of Wasserstein (:any:`ot.lp.barycenter`) and regularized Wasserstein barycenter (:any:`ot.bregman.barycenter`) computation are available in the following examples:

     - :any:`auto_examples/plot_barycenter_1D`
     - :any:`auto_examples/plot_barycenter_lp_vs_entropic`

+    Example of convolutional barycenter
+    (:any:`ot.bregman.convolutional_barycenter2d`) computation
-    Example of convolutional barycenter (:any:`ot.bregman.convolutional_barycenter2d`) computation for 2D images is available in the following example:
+    for 2D images is available
+    in the following example:

     - :any:`auto_examples/plot_convolutional_barycenter`